Spontaneity is truly the spice of life. An expression that is never more true than when traveling long term!

 Unfortunately, Mr Phong’s wife had passed away from cancer about a year prior to when we met him.

 He explained that for the first two years afterwards, a large shrine with photographs, food and red candles would be on display in his home.
 Normally, we wouldn’t take a photo, but he insisted.

-Our favorite part of the day was when Mr. Phong discussed the Vietnam / American War and the role he played.
+Our favorite part of the day was when Mr. Phong discussed the Vietnam and American War including the role he played.

 Then Mr. Phong told us a fascinating story.

 He pointed to the only other small building on his land, around 20 feet from his but within the same complex.
 “That’s where my uncle lives,” he said.
 “I had to fight against him during the war.”

 This poor man had been through some extremely difficult times.
 We couldn’t even begin to fathom being at war with a close family member on opposing sides?!